Mayo Clinic offers many accessibility services for patients who need assistance. These on-campus services are easy to access and free of charge.

 Sign language interpreters are available at no charge to patients.
 Please tell the registration staff or the appointment secretary that you will need an interpreter.

-Volume-controlled telephones and Telecommunications Devices for the Deaf (TDD) also are available.
+Volume-controlled telephones and telecommunications devices for the deaf (TDDs) also are available.
 Staff at information desks in the Mayo Building and Gonda Building can direct you to these devices.

 All buildings have wheelchair-accessible restrooms marked with signs noting accessibility.
 If you have difficulty locating a wheelchair-accessible restroom, ask a Mayo Clinic staff member for assistance.